B4dT0bi/texel/readme.txt

   When set to true, the null move search heuristic is disabled.
 This can be beneficial when analyzing positions where zugzwang is an important factor.

+Contempt

+  When playing a game this value specifies how big an advantage, measured in centipawns, the engine thinks it has over its opponent, because of differences in playing strengths.
+A positive value means the engine sees itself as stronger than the opponent and therefore tries to avoid draws by repetition and simplifying piece trades.
+A negative value has the opposite effect, causing the engine to actively look for draws and simplifying exchanges.

+AnalyzeContempt

+  When analyzing a position the AnalyzeContempt value is used instead of the Contempt value.
+AnalyzeContempt is always specified from the white player's point of view, even when it is black's turn to move.
+For example, if you are analyzing an adjourned game where you are playing white and are happy with a draw, you can set AnalyzeContempt to a negative value, such as -50.
+The analysis will then take into account that white "wants" a draw, even when you are analyzing a position where it is black's turn to move.

 GaviotaTbPath

   Semicolon separated list of directories that will be searched for Gaviota